-Loews Hotels & Co has a portfolio of 26 hotel properties with 16,445 rooms located in major city centers and resort destinations in the U.S. and Canada.
-The company is distinguished in the hospitality industry by its position as an owner and operator, combining the skills of both real estate investors and hotel managers.
+Loews Hotels & Co has a portfolio of 26 hotel properties with over 16,000 rooms located in major city centers and resort destinations in the U.S. and Canada.
+The company has differentiated itself within the hospitality industry through its role as both an owner and operator, combining the financial acumen and access to capital of real estate investors with the expertise of hotel managers.

 Loews Hotels has also formed important strategic partnerships to develop destinations with strong growth potential.

-The company's growth strategy is built on three pillars.
-The first pillar is the company's reputation for excellence in the group meeting market, in locations attractive both to groups and to transient customers, where its ability to offer local experiences and exceptional food and beverage options is a differentiating strength.
-The second pillar is the Orlando, Florida market, where the company has a strong partnership with Universal Studios spanning more than two decades.
-With its third pillar, Loews Hotels is pursuing additional "immersive destinations," in which the hotel market is bolstered by a built-in demand generator, such as a ballpark or event space.
+The company's growth strategy is built on two pillars.
+The first is the company's reputation for excellence in the group meeting market, in locations attractive both to groups and to leisure customers, where the ability to offer local experiences and exceptional food and beverage options are differentiating strengths.
+The second pillar of growth is the company's focus on pursuing immersive destinations in which the hotel market is bolstered by demand generators, such as sports arenas or theme parks.